 Kosok and another scientist, Maria Reiche, proposed a theory that the figures were used for some kind of astronomic calendar.
 Archaeologists have speculated that the lines have a religious significance and were used for the worship of gods.
 More outlandish theories have suggested they were created to communicate with visiting aliens.
 Nobody is sure of the truth.

 The Nazca Lines have become an international fascination and one of the most popular tourist attractions in Peru.
-The nearby city of Nazca is located directly on the main road between Lima and Cusco, convenient for backpackers to stop en route.
-That’s exactly what we did.

 Is it safe to fly over the Nazca lines?